Rusiru-Randika/Simple-Calculator-Program-Python-Project-3/README.md

 # Simple-Caluclator-Program - Python-Project-3
 This is Simple Caluclator Program.
 I Set Up This Program in 9th Grade.
-I Am Currently Modifying and Publishing This Program This Project By Rusiru Randika.Please Test And Support To Next Project
+I Am Currently Modifying and Publishing This Program.
+This Project By Rusiru Randika.Please Test And Support To Next Project